ralucaportase/flot-cursors-plugin/README.md

     * cursor added
     * cursor removed
     * cursor moved
-    * intersections of the cursors with the plots changed
+    * intersections of the cursors with the plots changed due to chart data changes

 How to use